 Voting is compulsory for all Australian citizens aged 18 years or older.
 If you do not vote, you may receive a fine.
-It will be compulsory for all enrolled Queenslanders to vote for the Member of Parliament they want to represent them for the next four years.
+On 26 October 2024, it will be compulsory for all enrolled Queenslanders to vote for the Member of Parliament they want to represent them for the next four years.